 Playing on neutral ground

-If you want to play a friendly without any of the team getting the home team advantage, you can choose to play on neutral ground.
-But if you play in an arena in your own region, you will still get the home team advantage (even if you are listed as the away team).
-The arena's owner will not earn any money from these friendlies.
+If you want to play a friendly without either of the teams getting the home team advantage, you can choose to play on neutral ground.
+But if you play in a stadium in your own region, you will still get the home team advantage (even if you are listed as the away team).
+The stadium's owner will not earn any money from these friendlies.

 No matter where you choose to play, any match played against a foreign team is considered to be an international friendly.